jhii7/Cross-Validation/README.md

 # Example:
 TestingSets/dataset1.csv
 ```

+Jupyterhub allows the user to view generated plots from evaluation.
+Copy script into Jupyter notebook and run to observe output plots if needed.

 #### 3. Evaluating the Output
 The following output will record the R^2 and F1 values for each train-test split and k-fold generated from the input dataset.
 The following is an example output derived from imput file dataset1.csv:
 ```